santedev/chat-app/README.md

-// to run the server locally, has hot reload server is made not from the normal asp.net core but uses httpListener workspace
+// to run the server locally, has hot reload and the server asp.net core uses httpListener namespace

 npm run start